muellerberndt/sabre/README.md

 $ sabre sample/token.sol
 ```

 Note that Sabre doesn't deal with Soldity files that define multiple contracts.
-If `solc-js` returns more than one contract it will simply submit the first one in the list.
+If `solc-js` returns more than one contract it will analyze the first one in the list.

 ## Writing your own MythX Tools